-Coming home from a business meeting (husband’s) in the beautiful Malaysian city of Malacca, my dear friend texts me impatiently: “Pls send me pictures of Melaka as soon as you can!”
+Coming home from a business meeting (husband’s) in the beautiful Malaysian city of Malacca, a dear friend from home texts me impatiently: “Pls send me pictures of Melaka as soon as you can!”

 I send her this: